leiw414/coding_challenge/README.md

 **Phase2**
 * I made a REST API for my statistic library which is located at /code/application/controller/mmmr.php
-* I made a Rest Client file called rest_api_post_test.php at the root directory
+* I made a REST Client file called rest_api_post_test.php at the root directory